Old English Sheepdog Health Care & Feeding

 Old English Sheepdog puppies with a lot of white on their head are susceptible to inherited deafness.

 Chronic diarrhea can be caused by colitis (intestinal malabsorption).Blood-clotting diseases include hemophilia B, von Willebrand's, and thrombocytopenia.

-Other health issues in Old English Sheepdogs include heart disease (septal defect and tricuspid valve disease), liver shunt, diabetes, and degenerative spinal myelopathy.
+Other health issues in Old English Sheepdogs include liver shunt, diabetes, and degenerative spinal myelopathy.